Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 ![Anatomy of Emotion](anatomy-emotion.png)
 - People have been struggling to define emotions for several thousand years.
 - Unique qualities of emotion
-    - Embodied: you feel them.
+    - *Embodied*: you feel them.
-    - Recognizable: they’re associated with characteristic facial expressions and behavioral patterns.
+    - *Recognizable*: they’re associated with characteristic facial expressions and behavioral patterns.
     - Triggered by stimuli.
     - Less susceptible to our intentions.
     - Global effects on cognition.
-- Feeling: the subjective experience of an emotion but not the emotion itself.
+- *Feeling*: the subjective experience of an emotion but not the emotion itself.
 - Emotions and feelings are different and they use different neural systems.
 - E.g. You can understand someone’s emotions but you don’t feel them.
 ![Figure 10.2](figure10-2.png)